-I completed the ST 100 elevation chart from the information I extrapolated from "A walking guide to the Superior Hiking Trail".
-This is a book where they took GPS elevation data for the entire trail and placed it on several charts for each segment as it was completed.
-As GPS is not perfect, the elevation chart is not perfect but actually close to the other data I have seen.
-(It also makes Moose Mountain look like the worse climb.)
+I completed the ST 100 elevation chart using the information I extrapolated from "A walking guide to the Superior Hiking Trail."
+In this book, they took GPS elevation data for the entire trail and placed it on several charts for each segment as it was completed.
+As GPS is not perfect, the elevation chart is not ideal, but it is close to the other data I have seen.
+(It also makes Moose Mountain look like the worst climb.)

-I have read or heard so much about what is a taper for a 100-mile race; I am not sure I am doing it right.
-The easiest of all the comments I read was 75 percent the workout level three weeks before, 50 percent two weeks before and 25 percent or less the week before.
-I kept charging full boar, up to 9 days before the race and will do less and 20 percent over the next 9 days?
-I have been feeling pretty strong over the past few weeks.
+I have read or heard so much about a taper for a 100-mile race that I am not doing it right.
+The easiest comments I read were 75 percent of the workout level three weeks before, 50 percent two weeks before, and 25 percent or less the week before.
+I kept charging full boar up to 9 days before the race, and will do less than 20 percent over the next 9 days?
+I have been feeling strong over the past few weeks.
 My confidence that I can finish this year is less after the experience I gained last year.
 Experience should give me confidence.
-Although this is a tough course, there needs to be more than physical workouts and experience.
+Although this course is challenging, there must be more than physical workouts and experience.

 Most people started the taper with two weeks to go.
-Although with my son leaving to study in Germany and some other issues bringing me down, I decided to do the hills on Wednesday.
-Karen Gall met me at Hyland after my second repeat and we proceeded to attack the hills very hard together.
-She was so strong and after a few more, I knew I was in need of a taper.
+Although my son is leaving to study in Germany and some other issues are bringing me down, I decided to go to the hills on Wednesday.
+Karen Gall met me at Hyland after my second repeat, and we attacked the hills very hard together.
+She was so strong, and after a few more, I knew I needed a taper.
 We were averaging around 16:55 per mile for the first 12 repeats.
-I downloaded the run and I had an average heart rate of 147… Wow…
+I downloaded the run and had an average heart rate of 147… Wow…

 Then I challenged Karen to see how long it would take here to catch me.
-So she started and I followed.
-She gained on me with each repeat and after 5 repeats we were averaging 16:20 mile pace and I was felling like I was at Sugarloaf last year.
-My legs were heavy, I was soaked with sweat and felt like there was not much left.
-Karen still looked strong and near the end of the 6th repeat, she come up behind me.
+So she started, and I followed.
+She gained on me with each repeat, and after 5 repeats, we were averaging a 16:20 mile pace, and I was feeling like I was at Sugarloaf last year.
+My legs were heavy, I was soaked with sweat, and I felt like little was left.
+Karen still looked strong, and near the end of the 6th repeat, she came up behind me.
 What a workout to take the personal issues out of my mind!
 That was a hard 6 repeats.
-Average heart rate was 158!
+The average heart rate was 158!
 AVERAGE.
 Peak was listed at 173.
 Now conventional wisdom says 100 percent for me would be 175…

-I was so sore and fatigued; I had trouble sleeping that night.
+I was so sore and fatigued that I had trouble sleeping that night.
 I woke to the greatest muscle fatigue.
-I am not sure when I felt that stiff.
+I don't know when I was ever that stiff.
 Well, last year after the 100.
-May have not been a good idea, but I sure mentally feel better.
+It may not have been a good idea, but I feel better mentally.

-SO I started to think what is a taper anyway.
-Thursday, I went for a 2-mile walk, a swim and did some heavy upper body and mid-section weights workout.
-Today I plan nothing.
+I started to think about what a taper is anyway.
+Thursday, I went for a 2-mile walk and a swim and did some heavy upper body and mid-section weights workout.
+Today, I plan nothing.
 Saturday may be a 20-mile easy bike ride?
-One thing for sure, next Tuesday is the last days I do anything other than live life.
-Ice will do ice and heat treatments on the real sore areas and start packing and finishing the detailed planning and drop bags for the race.
-Last year, I was cocky up to the night of the race where I was so scared I almost had difficulty speaking.
+One thing is sure: next Tuesday is the last day I will do anything other than live life.
+Ice will do ice and heat treatments on the sore areas, start packing, finish the detailed planning, and drop bags for the race.
+Last year, I was cocky up to the night of the race, and I was so scared I almost had difficulty speaking.
 This year, I am just nervous about everything.
 Not overly nervous, not cocky, but apprehensive about my chance of success.
-Steve Q. gave me an 80% and I appreciate that confidence.
-I think I am a 50/50.
-May be better prepared physically than last year, but think I am not as prepared mentally.
-But in the words of many “that is why we play the game”.
-Without the start, we are 100% assured of failure.
+Steve Q. gave me an 80%, and I appreciate that confidence.
+I am a 50/50.
+I may be better prepared physically than last year, but I need to prepare more mentally.
+But in the words of many, "That is why we play the game."
+Without the st "rt, we are 100% assured of failure.

 Carry on…